TheStingR/MCP-Ghidra5/GHIDRA_GPT5_PROJECT_SUMMARY.md

 ## 📋 **Project Overview**

-Successfully created a **production-ready Ghidra GPT-5 MCP Server** specifically designed for your remote pentester who needs GPT-5 integration instead of Claude for reverse engineering and binary analysis tasks.
+Successfully created a **production-ready Ghidra GPT-5 MCP Server** specifically designed for your remote pentesters who needs GPT-5 integration instead of Claude for reverse engineering and binary analysis tasks.

 ## 🚀 **What Was Built**